TENSAEA/alx-pre_course/0x01-git/README.md

-This is for ALX project.
+This is for ALX project.I will be softaware engineer.